 Josef Newgarden’s journey to the 11th NTT IndyCar Series race win of his career was as much a carefully considered chess match as it was an all-out display of speed around the tightest street circuit on the calendar.

-Though an early engine failure meant he was unable to challenge Newgarden at the front of the field, Ryan Hunter-Reay was first to comment on the prospects of Firestone’s red-sidewalled alternate tires being a means to reaching the front on the streets of St. Petersburg.
+Though an early engine failure meant he was unable to challenge Newgarden at the front, Ryan Hunter-Reay was first to comment on the prospects of Firestone’s red-sidewalled alternate tires being a means to reaching the front on the streets of St. Petersburg.

-Beyond starring in qualifying the following day, red-sidewalled tires proved key in Sunday’s race.
-Each of the 24 cars started the 110-lap Firestone Grand Prix of St. Petersburg on reds, but only one took the green flag fitted with red tires used earlier in the weekend: Newgarden’s No. 2 Hitachi Chevrolet.
+Beyond starring in qualifying Saturday, red tires proved key in Sunday’s race.
+Each of the 24 cars started the 110-lap Firestone Grand Prix of St. Petersburg on reds, but only one took the green flag fitted with red tires scuffed via use earlier in the weekend: Newgarden’s No. 2 Hitachi Chevrolet.

 “Everyone seemed quite timid on the reds today,” Team Penske’s American pilot commented after the race.
 “Everyone started on reds like they were just gun shy about what was going to happen with them, whether it was they were going to go off (degrade) or they just didn’t think they were good on the reds.